 Catch Eloqua's Joe Chernov on how to find and work with brand journalists in his class, The Elements of Style: Hiring a Brand Journalist as part of MarketingProfs University’s Content Marketing Crash Course running now through November 18.
 The 11-class course is designed to make you a better content marketer in just two weeks.
 You can also access all sessions On Demand.

 The traditional PR model is dead.

-Ann Handley is chief content officer of MarketingProfs, a monthly contributor to Entrepreneur magazine, the author of Everybody Writes: Your Go-To Guide to Ridiculously Good Content (Wiley, 2014), and co-author of the best-selling book on content marketing, Content Rules (Wiley, 2012).
+Ann Handley is chief content officer of MarketingProfs, the author of Everybody Writes: Your Go-To Guide to Ridiculously Good Content (Wiley, 2014), and co-author of the best-selling book on content marketing, Content Rules (Wiley, 2012).
 Ann co-founded ClickZ.com, one of the first sources of interactive marketing news and commentary.